 I am in love with the physical manifestation of things—their color, smell, texture, size—the entire visceral world.
 More than anything, I’ve come to see the universe as a place constantly in motion so that there is no fixed truth, no absolute, immutable reality.
 My worldview is infinitely flexible, dedicated to probing what is before me precisely because it is so fleeting.

 The heart of my practice is working beyond fear; more specifically, living outside the fear–state that is the centrifugal force of much of American culture.
-This state is induced and reinforced by the proliferation of violent public images and language, narrowly defined scripts for relationship, silences around racial and gender aggression, tolerance for the degradation of certain populations, and a stunning disrespect for the natural world.
+This state is induced by the proliferation of violent public images and language, narrowly defined scripts for relationship, silences around racial and gender aggression, and a stunning disrespect for the natural world.

-My mission as an artist, writer, and as the Artistic Director of Artpoetica Project Space in Gowanus is to tell the sometimes brutal truth about what I see around me, and to honor and celebrate my own and others’ ability to thrive, sometimes in the face of seemingly insurmountable obstacles.
+My mission as an artist is to tell the sometimes brutal truth about what I see around me, and to honor and celebrate my own and others’ ability to thrive, sometimes in the face of seemingly insurmountable obstacles.

 I commit to one creative act every day, and have devoted my life to remaining rapturously curious.
 I am a ferocious champion of every human being’s right to celebrate their life as a singular miracle.